If you own a rental property in England, did you know that the law changed in April 2021?

 The law initially changed in July 2020.
 Any tenancy created or renewed after this time had to have a valid landlord electrical safety certificate in place.

-On 1 April 2021, the law will change again.
-All rental properties will have to have a certificate in place by this date.
+On 1 April 2021, the law changed again.
+All rental properties now have to have a certificate in place.

 If you do not have a certificate in place, you could be liable for fines of up to £30,000.